MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe Vocabulary.txt

 Runtime errors: interfere with continuous execution of program

+Logic Errors: might trigger syntax or runtime, but might only be visually verified

 Algorithm: detailed enough for someone else to write code (not AI)
 - Similar to Hackathons
 - Alogorithm written in input, processing, & output